sametcaka/SU2_wiki_images/Execution.md

 ### Shape Optimization Script (shape_optimization.py)

-The shape optimization script, shape_optimization.py, coordinates and synchronizes the steps necessary to run a shape optimization problem using the design variables and objective function specified in the configuration file.
-The optimization is handled using SciPy's BFGS or SLSQP optimization algorithms.
-Objective functions (drag, lift, etc.) are determined by running a direct flow solution in SU2_CFD, and gradients are obtained using the adjoint solution by default.
-For each iteration in the design process, the mesh is deformed using SU2_DEF, and the sequence is repeated until a local optimum is reached.
+The shape optimization script coordinates and synchronizes the steps necessary to run a shape optimization problem using the design variables and objective function specified in the configuration file.
+The optimization is handled using SciPy's SLSQP optimization algorithm by default.
+Objective functions (drag, lift, etc.) are determined by running a direct flow solution in SU2_CFD, and gradients are obtained using the adjoint solution by default (other options can be selected).
+For each major iteration in the design process, the mesh is deformed using SU2_DEF, and the sequence is repeated until a local optimum is reached.

 Usage: `$ python shape_optimization.py [options]`